-In 2019 - 2020, our children have voted to support Dalit Children for a second year and our other charity will be announced very soon.
+In 2019 - 2020, our children have voted to support Dalit Children (for a second year) and Air Ambulance Kent Surrey Sussex.

 "A chance conversation with a teacher friend, led to our family joining him for Christmas 2007 at a school for 'untouchables', (also known as Dalits) in Southern India.
 Having volunteered there two years earlier, Richard told us how moved he had been by the children's exuberance and infectious joy, and in his words, 'happiness with so little'.
 That Christmas our lives changed forever.
 We met Father Eric and Father Maxim, the two Indian Jesuit priests who had founded Loyola School in 2004, specifically for Dalit and other impoverished children.
 Dalits are also known as 'untouchables', or 'outcasts'.
 These children are the 'poorest of the poor'; many have lost one or both parents, and almost all work from a very young age to help supplement the family income.
 We were extremely moved by the work being done at Loyola Xavier school to care for and educate these children, so before we left we asked Father Maxim how we could help?
 He gave us details of 28 Dalit children needing financial sponsorship, and asked if we could find sponsor parents for them.
 The impact of the trip made me want to sell our house and donate all the money to Xavier school but my husband convinced me this possibly wasn't the right idea long term!
 He reminded me of Mother Theresa's words, "it is not how much we give, but how much love we put in the giving...", and suggested I use my enthusiasm and optimism to encourage others to join us to help the 'untouchables'.
 And so as soon as we'd returned from India in January 2008, the charity Supporting Dalit Children was formed".
 Dinah Findlay Founder of Supporting Dalit Children and Managing Trustee